• Skip to primary navigation

 12) How to use wireless PowerShare on Galaxy Note 10 to charge other devices?

-This Galaxy Note 10 guide starts with steps of charging Galaxy Note 10 battery with USB cable charging and wireless charging.
-Then it explains how to choose a proper wall charger and wireless charger for Galaxy Note 10.
+This Galaxy Note 10 guide starts with steps of charging the Galaxy Note 10 battery with USB cable charging and wireless charging.
+Then, it explains how to choose a proper wall charger and wireless charger for Galaxy Note 10.
 The typical charging time for Galaxy Note 10 and Galaxy Note 10+ was also discussed.
 Finally, some questions you may have on charging Galaxy Note 10 are answered.

 As explained in this post, there are some differences, including battery capacity and Super Fast charging, between Galaxy Note 10 and Galaxy Note 10+.
 So, in this post, sometimes Galaxy Note 10 or Note 10+ is singled out.
 In other cases, Galaxy Note 10 refers to both Galaxy Note 10 and Galaxy Note 10+.